-Rame Hanna, director of Diversity & Inclusive Excellence at WPI, offers thoughts about Naudin Oswell ’30, WPI’s first black graduate.
-Oswell overcame racial discrimination to become a pioneering figure in public housing and in the investment banking community.
-“His legacy is one of trailblazing perseverance through racial segregation and relentless systemic and structural oppression,” says Hanna.
-Read more in this remarkable story.
+Learn more about Naudin Oswell ’30, WPI’s first Black graduate, who overcame racial discrimination to become a pioneering figure in public housing and in the investment banking community.

 WPI's Values Statement